UCREL/pymusas/CONTRIBUTING.md

 The above expects no output as there is a blank line between `>>> tagger = USASRuleBasedTagger(lexicon_lookup, lemma_lexicon_lookup)` and ```.

-However the example below expects the output of the last line to be `'https://raw.githubusercontent.com/apmoore1/Multilingual-USAS/master/Welsh/semantic_lexicon_cy.tsv'`
+However the example below expects the output of the last line to be `'https://raw.githubusercontent.com/apmoore1/Multilingual-USAS/master/Welsh/semantic_lexicon_cy.tsv'` **Note** that there is a new line between the expected output and ```.

 ```` markdown
 # Examples